 Dr. Jeffrey VanWingen, a family doctor with Spectrum Health in Grand Rapids, suggests leaving groceries outside, or in your garage or car for three days, if possible.
 VanWingen has a video showing how to disinfect groceries safely in your home.

 Q: I just turned 65.
-Is it better to forgo the pneumonia vaccine, for now, rather than risk infection at the allergist’s office or a drugstore?
+Is it better to forego pneumonia vaccine, for now, rather than risk infection at the allergist’s office or a drugstore?

 Answered by Dr. Aron Sousa, dean of the Michigan State University College of Human Medicine: I’d get the vaccine.
 While the virus that causes COVID-19 does cause a pneumonia that can kill people, people with this virus can also get a secondary infection from bacteria like those covered by the pneumonia vaccines.
 I would call your physician’s office or pharmacy to find a quiet time to get the vaccine.

 Q: When a person tests positive for the coronavirus, how do you protect others in the household?

 The CDC offers detailed guidance, including: The sick person should stay in one room, away from others, as much as possible, including using a separate bathroom, if possible.
 Avoid sharing personal household items, like dishes, towels, and bedding.
 Use facemasks if the household has them, especially when in proximity with the sick person.
 Wash hands often with soap and water for 20 seconds.
 Avoid touching faces.
 Daily cleaning of all heavily used household surfaces.
 Launder often.
 Avoid unnecessary visitors.

 Q. Does it make a difference if you use antibacterial soap or regular hand soap?